 Women alone: Should have no problems

-Drugs, cigarettes and alcohol: Smoking is illegal in bars and restaurants.
+Local poisons for the body: Smoking is illegal in bars and restaurants.
 Drinking age is 21.
 Pot can be found in the countryside, but isn’t as easy to score as you’d think.
-Crystal meth is a serious problem in rural communities on all the islands.
+Crystal meth is a serious problem in rural communities on all the islands and something to stay well away from.

 Many thanks to Michael Cain for contributing the above Hawaii summary.

 Please find Central America info on that page.
-Info on The Great Plains is required if anyone wants to help out - the USA can always use some updating.
 Many thanks to Glen Risco and Michael Cain for their help on Maui and the Mid-West.
-Any others is more than welcomed.
+Any more is welcome.
+The USA can always use some updating.

 Remember, this is only a take (an overview if you will); very few get the chance to see every inch of every country or have the time to get everyone's opinion (you are welcome and encouraged to mail in yours).
 Please, please if you have been anywhere recently send your comments to contribute and help keep all information fresh for future travellers.
 Or if you are about to head off remember this site when you return and put a few lines in an e-mail to let us know if things have changed.